Plumber vs Handyman: When to Hire Which for Plumbing Work

 Are handymen insured for plumbing work?

-Most handymen carry general liability insurance for basic repair work, but coverage varies widely — and many operate with minimal or no insurance at all.
-Even when a handyman does carry insurance, their policy may exclude plumbing-related work if they're not licensed for it.
+Most handymen carry general liability insurance for basic repair work, but coverage varies widely and many operate with minimal or no insurance at all.
+Even when a handyman does carry insurance, their policy may exclude plumbing-related work if they are not licensed for it.
 Always ask for proof of insurance before any work starts, and confirm with your own homeowner's insurer what documentation you need to protect your coverage.

 Find Trusted & Licensed Plumbers in Ohio